 Fire up or Calm Down

 Sometimes your customers may need a gentle push in the right direction.
-Your chatbot can entice them to act or reassure that performing particular action won’t have negative consequences.
+Your chatbot can entice them to act or reassure that performing a particular action won’t have negative consequences.
 It is a good practice to notify them if they can take care of something later or go back if they change their mind.
 When designing your conversation flow, try to be encouraging and helpful, but don’t patronize the customers.

 People tend to identify with their conversation partners and they adjust attitude and emotions accordingly.
 That’s why bloggers often use chatbots for WordPress to encourage reading and make visitors excited about the content.
 Keep the voice consistent, but modify the tone correspondingly.
 Always respect your customers’ choices.
 Never make your conversation design manipulative or misleading.